 Head to the American

 Cinema Public House on Granville St. will be your go-to spot if you’re a sucker for a high-def experience.
 The pub will be screening the action in 20 HD screens.
-Pop by from 11-3 for Happy Hour before the game, and will be selling $5 beers all day.
-Plus, if you win the grand-prize you’re walking home with a PS4.
-Check out their Happy Hour menu below.
+Pop by from 3-6p for their Daily Specials of $5 Local Draft, $5 Mimosas and $6 Brunch till 2p.
+There will also be giveaways and surprises all game long.

 For the hosts who don’t like cooking: